BT bound – Dylan Moran set to sign with Frank Warren - Irish Boxing

 The popular figure has managed to get out twice in Spain late last year and has since been in camp with Conor McGregor, which lead to a public spat with Jake Paul, that may have pushed him further onto the radar of promoters including Warren.

-Moran looks set to join another McGregor sparring partner Willo Hayden on Warren’s books, as well as Anto Cacace and brothers-in-law Jason Harty and Edward Donovan.
-Joe Fitzpatrick and Ruddy Farrell have agreed terms with Alfie Warren and Warren Boxing Management and could also be deemed fighters with Queensbury links.
+Moran looks set to join another Notorious sparring partner, Willo Hayden, on Warren’s books, as well as Anto Cacace, Caoimhin Agyarko, and brothers-in-law Jason Harty and Edward Donovan